754 Naval Air Squadron

+754 Naval Air Squadron (754 NAS), sometimes referred to as 754 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+The squadron was last active as an Air Gunner Training Squadron, as part of No. 1 Naval Air Gunners School, when 744 Naval Air Squadron was re-designated 754 Naval Air Squadron in June 1944, situated at RN Air Section Yarmouth, Nova Scotia, Canada, until disbanding in March 1945.

-754 Naval Air Squadron (754 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was active as an Observer Training Squadron from 1939 to 1944 as part of No. 2 Observer School, forming out of the School of Naval Co-operation RAF, in May 1939.
-It initially operated out of HMS Daedalus, RNAS Lee-on-Solent, Hampshire, however, after the Naval Air Station was attacked and bombed, it then moved to north to HMS Condor, RNAS Arbroath, Angus, Scotland, in September 1940.
+It was initially active as an Observer Training Squadron from 1939 to 1944 as part of No. 2 Observer School, forming out of the School of Naval Co-operation RAF, in May 1939.
+It initially operated out of RNAS Lee-on-Solent, HMS Daedalus, Hampshire, however, after the Naval Air Station was attacked and bombed, it then moved to north to RNAS Arbroath ,HMS Condor, Angus, Scotland, in September 1940.
 Here, it provided training for Observers and also Air Gunners and where four years later, in March 1944, it disbanded.
-The squadron then briefly reformed as an Air Gunner Training Squadron, as part of No. 1 Naval Air Gunners School, when 744 Naval Air Squadron was re-designated 754 Naval Air Squadron, in June 1944, at RN Air Section Yarmouth, Nova Scotia, Canada, until disbanding again, in March 1945.